crnies/crnies/README.md

 - Bolstering my expertise with career certifications

 🌱I'm currently learning...
-- Advanced statistical modeling techniques (regression, time series) using Python
+- Writing reusable Python functions and applying looping techniques to automate data cleaning, transformation, and analysis
 - dbt (data build tool) to improve data transformation workflows in the modern data stack
 - Cloud data tools like Snowflake and BigQuery to scale data analytics across teams

 👯 I'm looking to collaborate on...
 - Open-source data storytelling projects using public datasets
-- Building insightful and interactive dashboards using Power BI, Tableau, or Streamlit
+- Building insightful and interactive dashboards using Power BI, Tableau, or Looker
 - Contributions to data documentation and analytics enablement tools that help scale data culture in organizations

 ⚡ Fun facts: